Recommendations

 We are regularly asked about safe and healthy makeup.
-That has been a conumdrum for us until we discovered Arbonne makeup products.
+That has been a conundrum for us until we discovered Arbonne makeup products.
 I have found that their cosmetic line is safe and works (no sliding off your face after 2 hours).

 We highly recommend massage as part of a healthy lifestyle.
 Our personal favorite is Lyndi Sargent at Integrated Massage of Dover.

-If a home birth is in your future, Cilia Bannenberg of Seacoast Midwifery in Barrington is an outstanding midwife.
+If home birth is in your future, Cilia Bannenberg of Seacoast Midwifery in Barrington is an outstanding midwife.
 She has attended our children's births and we are forever grateful for her exceptional skill and patience.

 Your Body's Many Cries for Water: You're Not Sick; You're Thirsty: Don't Treat Thirst with Medications - F. Batmanghelidj, MD